anichols-dev/Retailer-Dashboard/README.md

 Mobile_Retail_Dashboard is a Python project designed to perform various computations related to retailer data.
 The main script, `run_computation.py`, orchestrates several Python scripts to compute insights and reports.
 Assuming a MainData.csv with 2 million rows (75 MB), run time is roughly **25 minutes.**

-I built this end-to-end application to expand the reach of Amydga, an intelligence system for the Alcohol Industry.
+I built this end-to-end application to expand the coverage of **Amydga**, an intelligence system for the Alcohol Industry.
 This dashboard helped Amygda add 350 retailers to their network (and counting).

 ## Run It!